 A temporary change in tax laws was the reason behind the easy-terms arrangement; from 1 May onwards, the interest for late payments of taxes was reduced to 2.5%.
-Those who have a payment arrangement that has started in 2021 with the eased terms, do not have to have their tax refunds go towards the unpaid taxes.
+Those who have a payment arrangement that has started in 2021 with the eased terms, needed not have their tax refunds go towards the unpaid taxes.
 However, from 1 January 2022, refundable amounts that would otherwise be paid to a taxpayer are applied on any unpaid tax of that taxpayer in the usual way.

 What is a payment arrangement with eased terms?

 If you make a payment arrangement with the Tax Administration, you get more time to pay your taxes: up to 24 months from the date when the decision is made.
 This means that if an arrangement is in effect, the Tax Administration does not assign recovery actions to collect your tax debts.